-- Medical Needs Assessments.
+- Patient Care/Staffing Medical Facilities.
+ESF #8 may task Department of Health and Human Services (DHHS) components to engage civil service personnel, the officers from the U.S. Public Health Service Commissioned Corps, the regional offices, and states to engage civilian volunteers and request the VA and DoD to provide available personnel to support pre-hospital triage and treatment, inpatient hospital care, outpatient services, pharmacy services, and dental care to survivors who are seriously ill, injured, or suffer from chronic illnesses who need evacuation assistance, regardless of location. - Medical Needs Assessments.
 DHHS, in collaboration with DHS, mobilizes and deploys ESF #8 personnel to support national or regional teams to assess public health and medical needs, including the needs of at-risk population groups, such as language assistance services for limited English-proficient individuals and accommodations and services for individuals with disabilities.
 This function includes the assessment of the health care system/facility infrastructure. - Health Monitoring.
 DHHS, in coordination with supporting departments and agencies, enhances existing surveillance systems to monitor the health of the general and medical needs population.
 DHHS carries out field studies and investigations monitoring injury and disease patterns, potential disease outbreaks, blood and blood product biovigilance, and blood supply levels.
 In addition, they provide technical assistance and consultations on disease and injury prevention and precautions.

-The Emergency Management Group (EMG), operating from the DHHS Secretary's Operations Center (SOC), coordinates the overall national ESF #8 response and maintains constant communications with the NOC.
-All headquarters and regional organizations participating in response operations report public health and medical requirements to the appropriate ESF #8 representative operating in the NRCC, RRCC and JFO, when activated.
+The Emergency Management Group (EMG), operating from the DHHS Secretary's Operations

+Center (SOC), coordinates the overall national ESF #8 response and maintains constant communications with the NOC.
+All HQ and regional organizations participating in response operations report public health and medical requirements to the appropriate ESF #8 representative operating in the NRCC, RRCC, and JFO, when activated.

 Geospatial staff supporting the DHHS SOC and ESF roles with the NRCC, RRCC, and JFO provide products assisting in risk analysis, needs evaluations, and analysis to determine the capability required to meet the mission objective and provide required public health and medical support to state, tribal, and local officials.
+GeoCONOPS

 The Critical Medical Support Mission produces minimal authoritative data during response activities.
-With efforts focused primarily on analysis and deployment of resources, many of the data compiled are simple resource tracking files consisting of basic point references for various transient field operations. (see Table 3-25)
+With efforts focused primarily on analysis and deployment of resources, many of the data compiled are simple resource tracking files consisting of basic point references for various transient field operations. (see Table 3-25 on page 64)